 There is a new stable release every two years and it is supported for a total of five years.
-The first three years are by Debian security team and the next two years by volunteers (in the form of Debian LTS team).
+The first three years are by the Debian security team and the next two years by volunteers (in the form of the Debian LTS team).
 After that, you have to upgrade to the next available stable release.

 2. Software freshness

 Debian’s focus on stability means that it does not always aim for the latest versions of the software.
 For example, the latest Debian 11 features GNOME 3.38, not the latest GNOME 3.40.

 The same goes for other software like GIMP, LibreOffice, etc. This is a compromise you have to make with Debian.
 This is why “Debian stable = Debian stale” joke is popular in the Linux community.